Logo Voyage

 Antonine Wall at Croy Hill

-• 1 Colzium House and Estate, Stirling Rd, Kilsyth G65 0FF.
-The park has a walled garden, the remains of an old ice house, a curling pond, and beautiful scenery.
-There's a visitor centre and cafe open April-September.
+• 55.984-4.038841 Colzium House, Stirling Rd, Kilsyth G65 0FF.
+The park has a walled garden, the remains of an old ice house, a curling pond, and attractive scenery.
+The visitor centre and cafe are open April-September.
 The 18th-century Colzium House is not open to the public but is often hired for functions such as conferences and weddings.
 Free.
-Colzium (Q5150360) on Wikidata Colzium on Wikipedia
+Colzium on Wikipedia Colzium (Q5150360) on Wikidata

 • Banton Loch half a mile east of Colzium House is the feeder reservoir for the Forth and Clyde Canal.
 The site of the 1645 Battle of Kilsyth is submerged beneath it, and bodies of those slain were found during construction.
 As part of the Civil Wars, the Royalist general Montrose trounced a weary Covenanter (Parliamentary) force, seemingly ending their cause in Scotland.
 But it was too late, as the Royalists in England had been smashed at Naseby.

-• 3 Bar Hill was a larger fort.
-Findings here include a well, shoes of men women and children, and a stone altar to Silvanus (now in the Hunterian, Glasgow).
-Silvanus in mythology was the boozing companion of Dionysus, only more dilapidated, a fine subject for a regimental toast.
+• 55.959-4.0723 Bar Hill was a larger fort.
+Findings here include a well, shoes of men women and children, and a stone altar to Silvanus.
+That fellow in mythology was the boozing companion of Dionysus, only more dilapidated, a fine subject for a regimental toast.

 • See Cumbernauld for Westerwood and Castlecary, the next forts east, and Kirkintilloch for Auchendavy fort going west.